 This post featuring 8 reasons to go gluten-free in the New Year contains affiliate links.
-This article should not be used in lieu of sound medical advice from your doctor.
+This article should not be used in lieu of medical advice from your doctor.
 Please consult your doctor and/or health care professional before making changes to your diet or medications.
 Please see my disclosures.
-This post last updated December 2019.
+This post last updated January 2020.

 There’s no time like the present to work towards healing your body and feeling your best self again, especially if this past year has been riddled with its fair share of ailments and/or weight gain.